Data Visualization with Tableau: 4 Best Case Studies to Know

 - Des Moines Public School District received an ability to quickly detect high-school students with the likelihood to drop-out.

-- The University of Notre Dame got able to perform data analysis 10x times faster.
+- The University of Notre Dame got able to perform data analysis using Tableau 10x times faster.

 - The city of Tallahassee measured workload sewers’ efficiency and made utility decisions that improved productivity by 30%.